projectfong/docs/README.md

 Destructive or environment-specific commands require additional explanation before execution.

 Configuration examples should use sanitized values while remaining syntactically valid whenever possible.

-Validation Result: Commands and configuration examples are documented with enough context to understand both execution and verification.

 ---